Charles Holland (cyclist): Post-war life

 Holland was too old to race again as a professional when the war ended and rules at the time did not allow him to race as an amateur again.
 He took up golf and occasionally played in pro-am tournaments.
 He moved to Carter Road at Great Barr, a suburb of Birmingham and opened a newsagent's shop in Newton Road, Great Barr which he ran, and another at Sheldon, on the other side of the city, which was managed by his brother Alf.
 He set up the shops with money saved in his years as a professional.

 He never lost interest in cycling and occasionally watched racing in Sutton Park, Birmingham, where he was rarely recognised as one of Britain's first two starters in the Tour de France.
 In the 1960s cycling began allowing former professionals to ride in amateur races and Holland made a comeback despite being overweight and a heavy smoker.
 He won the Veterans Time Trial Association best all-rounder title in 1974.
 In 1975, aged 67, he returned to the Isle of Man to win the veterans' road race, riding roads he first raced over 39 years earlier.
 He repeated his veterans all-rounder victory, breaking age records at 25, 50 and 100 miles and for 12 hours.
 His 100-mile time beat the age standard by one-and-a-half hours.

 He died in December 1989 and is buried in the family grave at Aldridge.
+His great nephews Tom Holland and James Holland are both leading historians and media personalities.